echasnovski/MiniMax/README.md

 ### What it is not

 It is not a "Neovim distribution", i.e. there are no automatic config updates.
-After setting up config, it is yours to improve and update (which makes this approach more stable).
+After your config is set up, it is yours to improve and update (which makes this approach more stable).
 You can still see how MiniMax itself gets updated (see [Update](#update) and [Change log](CHANGELOG.md)) and adjust the config accordingly.

 It is not a comprehensive guide on how to set up and use every Neovim feature and plugin.
-Most of config parts are carefully chosen in order to reach a balance between stability and features.
+Most of the config parts are carefully chosen in order to reach a balance between stability and features.

 ### Requirements